 This also depends heavily on where you live and the regulations maintained by your local collections service.
 You’ll want to contact your city or township’s public services department to make sure live trees are accepted as standard waste.

 If you manage a business with multiple trees to throw out, such as a hotel or office building, a roll off dumpster can be a helpful cleanup tool.
-However, some landfills restrict what can be disposed of as mixed solid waste, so make sure to ask if you’ll need a yard waste container.
+However, some landfills restrict what can be disposed of as mixed solid waste, so make sure to ask if you’ll need a yard waste dumpster.

 If you live in an apartment building or complex with shared front load dumpsters, roll off bins or trash compactors for general waste collection, you’ll need to check with your landlord or front office to confirm what can and can’t be thrown in these containers.